Lead Safe Housing Rule (LSHR) Training

 On January 13, 2017, HUD published an amendment to the Lead Safe Housing Rule on responding promptly to cases of children under age 6 living in certain categories of HUD-assisted housing who have elevated blood lead levels (EBLLs).

-HUD's Office of Lead Hazard Control and Healthy Homes (OLHCHH) is hosting a webinar series that will review federal lead regulations with a focus on the LSHR activities:
+HUD's Office of Lead Hazard Control and Healthy Homes (OLHCHH) hosted a webinar series that reviewed federal lead regulations with a focus on the LSHR activities:

-Presenters will provide a step-by-step explanation of how practitioners can create healthy housing while complying and documenting compliance with the LSHR.
+Presenters provided a step-by-step explanation of how practitioners can create healthy housing while complying and documenting compliance with the LSHR.
+Recordings and materials are available.

 HUD offers two different trainings that provide an explanation of how Public Housing Agencies (PHAs), grantees, and owners respond to cases of EBLLs in children less than 6 years old living in a federally assisted housing unit.